Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ### <a name="input_encryption_at_host_enabled"></a> [encryption\_at\_host\_enabled](#input\_encryption\_at\_host\_enabled)

-Description: (Optional) Should disks attached to this Virtual Machine Scale Set be encrypted by enabling Encryption at Host?
+Description: (Optional) Should disks attached to this Virtual Machine Scale Set be encrypted by enabling Encryption at Host?.

 Type: `bool`